seanox/xml-micro-exchange-php/manual/api-connect.md

 - Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
 - XPath is missing or malformed
 - XPath is used from PATH_INFO + QUERY_STRING, not the request URI

+### HTTP/1.0 500 Internal Server Error
+- An unexpected error has occurred.

 ### HTTP/1.0 507 Insufficient Storage
 - Response can be status 507 if the storage is full